mathildesautreuil/mathildesautreuil.github.io/aboutme.md

     <p>555 your office number</p>
     <p>123 your address street</p>
     <p>Your City, State 12345</p>

-news: true  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
 ---

 Currently, I am an Resaearch engineer within Statistique and genome of the [LaMME}(http://www.math-evry.cnrs.fr/welcome){:target="\_blank"} at Evry University and Gnet team of the IPS2 (Plant institute of Paris-Saclay).
 My research work consists to detect PPR footprints by using machine learning methods at Arabidopsis Thaliana.